Hamilton County Has 4 More COVID Deaths, 600 New Cases, Record 242 Hospitalized; Tennessee Has 5,993 New Cases, 97 More COVID Deaths

 The number of those who have recovered from coronavirus in Hamilton County is 25,534, which is 86 percent, and there are 3,903 active cases.

 The number of coronavirus cases in Tennessee is at 586,802 on Thursday with 5,993 new cases.
-There have been 97 more deaths from the virus, for a total of 6,907, said state Health Department officials.
+There have been 97 more deaths from the virus, for a total of 6,907, state Health Department officials said.

-The state currently has 3,218 people hospitalized from the virus, 7 less than on Wednesday.
+The state currently has 3,218 people hospitalized from the virus, seven fewer than on Wednesday.

 Testing numbers are above 5.571 million across the state.